mj-jimenez/pandrugs-frontend/app/help/help.md

   <!-- Update image -->
   <img src="pandrugs-sources.png" alt="PanDrugs Sources" height="750" width="500" style="horizontal-align:left;"/>

   **9. DScore:** Measures the suitability of the treatment.
 It ranges from -1 to 1, with the negative values corresponding to resistance and the positive values corresponding to sensitivity.

-  - **After a Drug Query:** The table shows the pre-computed DScore, which has been calculated according to the drug indication and approval status, type of drug-gene interaction and drug response.

-  - **After any other query:** The table shows a final DScore for each individual drug.
-PanDrugs selects the maximum pre-computed DScore in absolute value multiplied by its original sign among all drug-gene associations for a specific drug.
-Then , it modifies this score to account for the approval status of the drug, number of associated genes and curation level of the sources.
+For further information, please refer to [DScore Calculation] section.

   **10. GScore:** Measures the biological relevance of the gene in the tumoral process and its druggability.
 It ranges from 0 to 1.

-  - **After a Drug Query:** The table shows the pre-computed GScore, which has been calculated according to gene essentiality, tumor vulnerability, relevance of the gene in cancer and its druggability level.

-  - **After a Genes or CNVs Query:** The table shows a final GScore for each group of genes.
-PanDrugs selects the maximum pre-computed GScore among all drug-gene associations for a specific drug.

-  - **After a Gene Ranking Query:** The GScore is computed by scaling the ranking metric in the second column between 0 and 1.

-  - **After a Small Variants Query:** A Variant Score (VScore) is computed for each variant taking into account their biological impact, their frequency and their clinical implications.
-The final GScore is then calculated as the maximum VScore for the principal isoform of each gene.

-  - **After a Multi-omics Query:** There can be two types of GScores:

-    - If the input includes a VCF: The GScores are computed from the VScores as in any other Small Variants Query.
-    - If the input incudes a CNV file and/or an expression ranking: The final GScore for the genes with CNVs and/or the Highly Overexpressed Oncogenes is computed as in a CNVs Query.

-    If a gene is found in the VCF and any other input file, the GScore computed from VScores has priority over the other GScore.
+For further information, please refer to [GScore Calculation] section.

   **11. BTC:** The Best Therapeutic Candidates, with DScore > 0.7 and GScore > 0.6, are highlighted with a yellow star in the BTC column.